ChemCrow: Augmenting large-language models with chemistry tools: Introduction

 \section{Introduction}

 In the last few years, Language Language Models (LLMs) \cite{devlin2018bert, brown2020language,bommasani2021opportunities, chowdhery2022palm,sparksofagi} have transformed various sectors by automating natural language tasks.
-A prime example of this is the introduction of GitHub Copilot in 2021\cite{github_copilot}, which provides proposed code completions based on the context of a file and open windows that increases developers' productivity\cite{ziegler2022productivity}.
+A prime example of this is the introduction of GitHub Copilot in 2021\cite{github_copilot} and more recently StarCoder \cite{li2023starcoder}, which provides proposed code completions based on the context of a file and open windows that increases developers' productivity\cite{ziegler2022productivity}.
 Most recent advances are based on the Transformer architecture \cite{vaswani2017attention}, introduced for neural machine translation and extended to various natural language processing tasks demonstrating remarkable few-shot and zero-shot performance \cite{brown2020language}.

-Nevertheless, it is crucial to recognize the limitations of LLMs, which often struggle with seemingly simple tasks like basic mathematics and chemistry operations\cite{schick2023toolformer}.
-For instance, GPT-4\cite{openai2023gpt4} and GPT-3.5\cite{ouyang2022training} cannot consistently and accurately multiply \emph{12345*98765} or convert IUPAC names into the corresponding molecular graph\cite{white2023assessment} These shortcomings can be attributed to the models' core design, which focuses on predicting subsequent words.
-To address these limitations, one viable approach is to augment large language models with dedicated external tools or plugins, such as a calculator for mathematical operations or OPSIN\cite{opsin} for IUPAC to structure conversion.
+Nevertheless, it is crucial to recognize the limitations of LLMs, which often struggle with seemingly simple tasks like basic mathematics and chemistry operations\cite{schick2023toolformer, castro2023large}.
+For instance, GPT-4\cite{openai2023gpt4} and GPT-3.5\cite{ouyang2022training} cannot consistently and accurately multiply \emph{12345*98765} or convert \textit{IUPAC} names into the corresponding molecular graph\cite{white2023assessment}.
+These shortcomings can be attributed to the models' core design, which focuses on predicting subsequent words.
+To address these limitations, one viable approach is to augment large language models with dedicated external tools or plugins, such as a calculator for mathematical operations or OPSIN\cite{opsin} for \textit{IUPAC} to structure conversion.
 These specialized tools provide exact answers, thereby compensating for the inherent deficiencies of LLMs in specific domains and enhancing their overall performance and applicability.